1962: Folk trio Peter, Paul and Mary signed a recording contract with Warner Bros. Records.

 1967: Counterculture music event the Mantra-Rock Dance, considered the “ultimate high” of the hippie era, was organized at The Avalon ballroom in San Francisco, featuring some of California’s most prominent groups such as the Grateful Dead, Big Brother and the Holding Company with Janis Joplin, as well as the then-relatively unknown Moby Grape.
 Participation by counterculture leaders like beat poet Allen Ginsberg and LSD promoter Timothy Leary also boosted attendance.
-Organized by followers of the International Society for Krishna Consciousness, the event had been put together to raise funds for the group’s first West Coast center, as well as an opportunity for its founder, A.C.
+Organized by followers of the International Society for Krishna Consciousness, the event was put together to raise funds for the group’s first West Coast center as well as an opportunity for its founder, A.C.
 Bhaktivedanta Swami Prabhupada, to address a wider audience.

 1968: Canadian rock band Steppenwolf released their self-titled debut album on ABC Dunhill Records.
 The album later made it to #6 on the Billboard pop chart.

 1969: Fleetwood Mac had their only #1 on the UK singles chart with the instrumental hit “Albatross.”

 1969: Music and comedy variety show The Glen Campbell Goodtime Hour debuted on CBS.
 Campbell had been given the opportunity after hosting a summer replacement for The Smothers Brothers Comedy Hour in 1968.
 The program lasted until the summer of 1972.

 1970: Elvis Presley released “Kentucky Rain,” which later peaked at #16 on the Billboard Hot 100 and #3 on the Adult Contemporary chart.

 1972: Smokey Robinson began his farewell tour with the Miracles.
 Robinson had wanted to focus more of his time on his family and his duties as Motown Records vice president.
-A year later, however, Robinson came back from retirement with the eponymous Smokey album the following year.
+A year later, however, Robinson came back from retirement with the eponymous Smokey album.

 1972: The triple live album The Concert for Bangladesh, organized by George Harrison and featuring Ringo Starr, Bob Dylan, Eric Clapton, Leon Russell, Billy Preston, Ravi Shankar, and members of Badfinger, was the new #1 album on the UK chart.